There are plenty of words that come to mind when people bring up Nerf guns: fun, powerful, fast––but is safe one of them?

 Again, and it cannot be stressed enough, these kids weren’t in danger from Nerf guns.
 They were in danger from their own reckless behavior.

 There are inherent dangers when using Nerf guns, whether that be from darts flying into eyes or blasters that are too powerful, but these can be mitigated, if not avoided outright, by the use of protective gear and a little common sense.
+I highly recommend to wear safety glasses or additional eye protection.
+Nerf guns can be dangerous to your eyes.

+Safety first.
 It’s the second point that is the more important of the two.
 Kids shouldn’t be allowed to shoot things at each other without protective eyewear, and they certainly shouldn’t be allowed to use any type of toy while operating something as dangerous as a car.

 At the end of the day the best way to keep kids safe while they enjoy Nerf guns is a simple one: supervision.